wlandau/r-multiverse.github.io/production.md

 This process helps maintainers to fix bugs, whilst minimizing the chances of last minute issues affecting large cohorts of packages.

-Staging opens on the 15th of each month in April, July, October and January.
+Staging opens on the 15th of each month in January, April, July, and October.

 ## Current Snapshot